 This guide is intended to assist in the design of networks at masterplanning stage, it does not cover the detailed design of walking and cycling infrastructure.
-Descriptions are provided of types of infrastructure in order to develop understanding of the role that they play in creating a network, practitioners should refer directly to modern detailed design guidance for design detailing.
-In the UK this would be the London Cycle Design Guidance 2014 and in the USA the NACTO Urban Bikeway Design Guide.
+Descriptions are provided of types of infrastructure in order to develop understanding of the role that they play in creating a network, practitioners should refer directly to the London and Welsh guidance for design detailing.